ShayBox/VRC-YT/README.md

 ### VRChat Users
 If you're not a [World Creator](#vrchat-world-creators)
-You can use my proxy on any world with a compatible video player
+You can use my proxy in any world with a compatible video player

 ⬇️The original YouTube video URL
 `https://www.youtube.com/watch?v=dQw4w9WgXcQ`